 Merchants can’t be successful without loyal customers.
 Return customers spend more, and it’s more cost-effective to retain a customer than to find a new one.
-Those are some of the reasons you’ve provided your clients with loyalty program software.
+Those are the primary reasons you’ve provided your clients loyalty program software.
 But is a loyalty program alone enough to build loyalty and keep a business competitive?

 “Going to market with just a loyalty program or an email-type club is comparable to showing up to a gunfight with a knife,” Robert Perez, Business Development Director at Como, comments.
 “You may have decided to compete, but you’re not truly in the competition.”

-He points out, however, that loyalty programs have value.
-“Merchants looking to implement a loyalty program are absolutely on the right track.
+However, a loyalty program does have value, he points out.
+“Merchants looking to implement a loyalty program are on the right track.
 Getting the guest to join the loyalty program is the first step.
-I like to compare joining the program to saying yes to the first date.
+I compare joining the program to saying yes to the first date.
 Perez says that customer engagement is giving your brand and the guest a path to marriage,” Perez says.
 “There is a lot of work that needs to be done to get there.”

 What Customer Engagement Solutions Have the Loyalty Applications Don’t